2 Installing R under Unix-alikes

 First review the essential and useful tools and libraries in Essential and useful other programs under a Unix-alike, and install those you want or need.
 Ensure that either the environment variable TMPDIR is either unset (and /tmp exists and can be written in and scripts can be executed from) or points to the absolute path to a valid temporary directory (one from which execution of scripts is allowed) which does not contain spaces.

 Choose a directory to install the R tree (R is not just a binary, but has additional data sets, help files, font metrics etc).
 Let us call this place R_HOME.
 Untar the source code.
-This should create directories src, doc, and several more under a top-level directory: change to that top-level directory (At this point North American readers should consult Setting paper size.)
+This should create directories src, doc, and several more under a top-level directory: change to that top-level directory (At this point readers in North American should consult Setting paper size.)
 Issue the following commands:

 ./configure

-(See Using make if your make is not called make’.)
+make(See Using make if your make is not called make’.)
 Users of Debian-based 64-bit systems4 may need

 ./configure LIBnn=lib

-Then check the built system works correctly by
+makeThen check the built system works correctly by

-Failures are not necessarily problems as they might be caused by missing functionality, but you should look carefully at any reported discrepancies.
+make checkFailures are not necessarily problems as they might be caused by missing functionality, but you should look carefully at any reported discrepancies.
 (Some non-fatal errors are expected in locales that do not support Latin-1, in particular in true C locales and non-UTF-8 non-Western-European locales.)
 A failure in tests/ok-errors.R may indicate inadequate resource limits (see Running R).

 More comprehensive testing can be done by

-make check-devel
+make check-develor

 make check-devel checks the included packages’ tests directories.
 For grDevices more complete checks will be run if the environment variable R_GRDEVICES_COMPARE_PS_PDF is set: those checks are skipped on platforms using musl such as Alpine Linux, and it knows about differences from transliterations in macOS 14 and later.